“It was the most attractive challenge in front of me, but I didn’t accept it.”

 All these years later, and the wounds still don’t appear to have healed.

-Keane and Ferguson.
+Roy Keane and Alex Ferguson.

 Alex Ferguson and Keane, the driving forces behind United’s most successful years, fell out and Ferguson discarded the most important player he ever had.